tchaloupka/httpbench/README.md

 # http bench

-Simple framework to test HTTP servers.
-Inspired by [Simple Web Benchmark](https://github.com/nuald/simple-web-benchmark) but focused on [dlang][https://dlang.org] frameworks and libraries.
+Simple framework to test HTTP servers, inspired by [Simple Web Benchmark](https://github.com/nuald/simple-web-benchmark) but focused on [dlang](https://dlang.org) frameworks and libraries.

-It's measures achievable RPS (requests per second) in a simple plaintext response test scenario.
+It measures achievable RPS (requests per second) in a simple plaintext response test scenario.

 Tests were gathered or modified from various places (including [TechEmpower](https://github.com/TechEmpower/FrameworkBenchmarks)).

-It uses docker container to build and host services on and can run locally or use load tester from remote host.
+It uses [docker](https://www.docker.com) container to build and host services on and can run locally or use load tester from remote host.

-[hey](https://github.com/rakyll/hey) is used as load generator and requests statistics collector.
+[hey](https://github.com/rakyll/hey) is used as a load generator and requests statistics collector.

 ## Tests

 Tests are divided to two types:

-* **singleCore** - services are started in single core mode to measure performance without multiple threads / processes
+* **singleCore** - services are started in single core mode to measure performance without multiple threads / processes (default)
 * **multiCore**  - services are started to use all hosts CPU cores

 ## Usage